 Rejected by his community he is trying to carve a life for himself out of the ravishes of his past.
 In what could have been just another ‘look how fucked up they all are’ kinda gangland movie excursion is instead a meditation on the nature of freedom, choices and the leg irons that bind us from birth.

-What makes it so powerful is the harrowing journey from the deep, dark drug infested coves to the claustrophobia of the streets of no hope that is Tafelsig.
-(It has a wealthy namesake, Table View, on the Atlantic seaboard side of the city known for laidback joggers and relaxing beach strolls.)
+What makes it so powerful is the harrowing journey from the deep, dark drug infested coves to the claustrophobia of the streets of no hope that is Tafelsig; in English it means Table View.
+(Tafelsig has a wealthy namesake, Table View, on the Atlantic seaboard side of the city known for laidback joggers and relaxing beach strolls.)

-Amidst all of this, Briaam expresses his hopes and plans to detach himself from his present life; although aware that he has passed his sell-by-date and influence, the pressures are immense.
+Amidst all of this, Braaim expresses his hopes and plans to detach himself from his present life; although aware that he has passed his sell-by-date and influence, the pressures are immense.

-In the film by Dylan Valley, we follow the exploits of Peter – a young offender jailed for the murder of his step-dad who has survived Pollsmoor and denounced his allegiance to the powerful 28s.
+In the second film, “Incarcerated Knowledge” by Dylan Valley, we follow the exploits of Peter, a young offender jailed for the murder of his step-dad and who has survived Pollsmoor and denounced his allegiance to the powerful 28s gangs.

 With the prison experience behind him, Peter works hard to shake off his past and reintegrate with the community.
 Music is his passion and his road to renewal and a different life, and he is eager to transform his ghetto victimhood to become a hip-hop performer.
 The movie charts Peter’s first day of release and gives us a look into the life of a man who has been given a second shot at life.
 Undaunted, Peter faces the challenges his ex-con status presents, immerses himself in music and creates a cathartic, triumphant refrain to describe the apparent chaos that comes with breaking habits and cycles.
 Will he survive and redeem himself in the eyes of his community?
 The life of music holds possibilities for salvation and redemption.

-Both films offer surprising insights that will leave us questioning our preconceptions of the complex relationship between violence, poverty, honour, love and free choice.
-It also goes beyond the usual one-dimensional stereotype – and provides a multi-layered engagement that humanises the subject in dehumanising and situations.
+Both films offer surprising insights that will leave us questioning our preconceptions of the complex relationship between violence, poverty, honor, love and free choice.
+It also goes beyond the usual one-dimensional stereotype – and provides a multi-layered engagement that humanizes the subject in dehumanizing and situations.
 If you wish to gain some insight into the turmoil of gangland Cape Town, it’s worth starting here.